Lytta vesicatoria

-The Spanish fly (Lytta vesicatoria) is an aposematic emerald-green beetle in the blister beetle family (Meloidae).
+Lytta vesicatoria, also known as the Spanish fly, is an aposematic emerald-green beetle in the blister beetle family (Meloidae).
 It is distributed across Eurasia.

 The species and others in its family were used in traditional apothecary preparations as "Cantharides".
 The insect is the source of the terpenoid cantharidin, a toxic blistering agent once used as an exfoliating agent, anti-rheumatic drug and an aphrodisiac.
 The substance has also found culinary use in some blends of the North African spice mix ras el hanout.
 Its various supposed benefits have been responsible for accidental poisonings.

 Etymology and taxonomy

 The generic name is from the Greek λύττα (lytta), meaning martial rage, raging madness, Bacchic frenzy, or rabies.
 The specific name is derived from Latin vesica, blister.

 Lytta vesicatoria was formerly named Cantharis vesicatoria, although the genus Cantharis is in an unrelated family, Cantharidae, the soldier beetles.
 It was classified there erroneously until the Danish zoologist Johan Christian Fabricius corrected its name in his Systema entomologiae in 1775.
 He reclassified the Spanish fly as the type species of the new genus Lytta, in the family Meloidae.